History of Puerto Rico: Beginning of colonization

 On September 24, 1493, Christopher Columbus set sail on his second voyage with 17 ships and 1,200 to 1,500 soldiers from Cádiz.
 On November 19, 1493, he landed on the island, naming it San Juan Bautista in honor of Saint John the Baptist.
-The first European colony, Caparra, was founded on August 8, 1508 by Juan Ponce de León, a lieutenant under Columbus, who was greeted by the Taíno Cacique Agüeybaná and who later became the first governor of the island.
-Ponce de Leon was actively involved in the Higuey massacre of 1503 in Hispaniola (present-day Dominican Republic).
-In 1508, Sir Ponce de Leon was chosen by the Spanish Crown to lead the conquest and slavery of the Taíno Indians for gold mining operations.
+The first European colony, Caparra, was founded on August 8, 1508, by Juan Ponce de León, a lieutenant under Columbus, who was greeted by the Taíno Cacique Agüeybaná and later became the first governor of the island.
+Ponce de Leon was actively involved in the Hatuey (Jaragua) massacre of 1503 in Haiti on Hispaniola island.
+In 1508, Ponce de Leon was chosen by the Spanish Crown to lead the conquest and enslaving of the Taíno Indians for gold mining operations.
 The following year, the colony was abandoned in favor of a nearby islet on the coast, named Puerto Rico (Rich Port), which had a suitable harbor.
 In 1511, a second settlement, San Germán was established in the southwestern part of the island.
-According to the "500TH Florida Discovery Council Round Table", on March 3, 1513, Juan Ponce de León, organized and commenced an expedition (with a crew of 200, including women and free blacks) departing from "Punta Aguada" Puerto Rico.
-Puerto Rico was the historic first gateway to the discovery of Florida, which opened the door to the settlement of the southeastern United States.
-They introduced Christianity, cattle, horses, sheep, the Spanish language and more to the land (Florida) that later became the United States of America.
-This settlement occurred 107 years before the Pilgrims landed.
 During the 1520s, the island took the name of Puerto Rico while the port became San Juan.

 The Spanish settlers established the first encomienda system, under which natives were distributed to Spanish officials to be used as slave labor.
 On December 27, 1512, under pressure from the Roman Catholic Church, Ferdinand II of Aragon issued the Burgos' Laws, which modified the encomienda into a system called repartimento, aimed at ending the exploitation.
 The laws prohibited the use of any form of punishment toward the indigenous people, regulated their work hours, pay, hygiene, and care, and ordered them to be catechized.
 In 1511, the Taínos revolted against the Spanish; cacique Urayoán, as planned by Agüeybaná II, ordered his warriors to drown the Spanish soldier Diego Salcedo to determine whether the Spaniards were immortal.
 After drowning Salcedo, they kept watch over his body for three days to confirm his death.
 The revolt was easily crushed by Ponce de León and within a few decades much of the native population had been decimated by disease, violence, and a high occurrence of suicide.
-As a result, Taíno culture, language, and traditions were generally destroyed, and were claimed to have "vanished" 50 years after Christopher Columbus arrived.
+As a result, Taíno culture, language, and traditions were generally destroyed, and were declared to have "vanished" 50 years after Christopher Columbus arrived.
 Since the early 21st century, efforts have been made to revive and rebuild Taíno culture.